pmadril/danklco.com-site/_posts/2011-06-03-finding-links-day-cq.md

 ### Bringing it all Together

-That’s really all you need!&nbsp; Once you run the application you’ll have a report with all of the content objects you’ll need to import into your development environment.&nbsp; You can find a complete Java class [here][1], which creates two reports, one CSV with the list of source pages and link targets as well as creating a filter.xml for Day’s Vault tool.
+That's really all you need!&nbsp; Once you run the application you'll have a report with all of the content objects you'll need to import into your development environment.&nbsp; You can find a complete Java class [here][1], which creates two reports, one CSV with the list of source pages and link targets as well as creating a filter.xml for Day's Vault tool.

-In order to compile and run this application you’ll need the following dependencies:
+In order to compile and run this application you'll need the following dependencies:

 	<ivy-module version="2.0">
 		<info organisation="com.cp" module="ContentFinder" />